omegaatt36/btc-price-restful/README.md

 - A RESTful  web-API server to get BTC/USD
 - Based on golang
 - Traffic control by each user have 5000 query times
+- Easier to extend remote source by use factory parttern
 - User can choose all sources or get active sources
 - Use mongo db to save data for make report chart (todo)
-- use redis as caching system for descrease latency
+- Use redis as caching system for descrease latency

 ## How to use